gvwilson/sdxjs/page-templates/index.md

 `Visitor` defines two methods called `open` and `close` that are called when we first arrive at a node and when we are finished with it (<f key="page-templates-visitor"></f>).
-The default implementations throw exceptions so that the creators of derived classes must remember to implement their own versions.
+The default implementations of these methods throw exceptions to remind the creators of derived classes to implement their own versions.
 :::

 <%- include('/inc/figure.html', {